cargo-public-api/cargo-public-api/README.md

-# `cargo` wrapper for this library
+# `cargo public-items` wrapper for this library

-You probably want the `cargo` wrapper to this library.
+You probably want the convenient `cargo public-items` wrapper for this library.
 See https://github.com/Enselic/cargo-public-items.

 # public_items